 Main responsible: Gitte Moos Knudsen

-This research includes the development and application of functional and structural neuroimaging, including the methods Positron Emission Tomography (PET), Single Photon Emission Computed Tomography (SPECT), and Magnetic Resonance Imaging (MRI).
+This research includes the development and application of neuroimaging techniques, including Positron Emission Tomography (PET), Single Photon Emission Computed Tomography (SPECT), and structural, functional and biochemical Magnetic Resonance Imaging (MRI).

 Thematically, it overlaps with Functional MRI, Clinical Neurology, Clinical Psychiatry, Data Analysis and Radioligand Development.
 Our research focuses on neurobiological aspects of brain function in the healthy brain, such as relationships between brain structure and function in personality, cognition, and in response to pharmacological or non-pharmacological interventions.
-Traditionally, special emphasis has been on the molecular imaging of the serotonergic neurotransmitter system, but the research also includes molecular imaging studies of the dopaminergic and nicotinic transmitter systems, beta-amyloid, epigenetics, second messengers and neuroinflammation.
+We have special expertise within neuroimaging of the serotonergic neurotransmitter system, resulting in a publicly available Serotonin atlas as well as another human brain atlas of the benzodiazepine site of the GABAA receptors.
+We also study the dopaminergic and nicotinic transmitter systems, SV2A, beta-amyloid, epigenetics, second messengers and neuroinflammation.

-Also since late 2019, we have at NRU been running our own 3T Siemens Prisma MR-scanner, installed in the new North Wing of Rigshospitalet and dedicated for brain research.
-We will make the MR scanner facilities available for our close collaborators at the Department of Diagnostic Radiology for clinical investigations with a clear research potential.
-You can get an interactive tour around the brand new scanner facilities here.
+NRU runs its own 3T Siemens Prisma MR-scanner in the North Wing of Rigshospitalet; it is dedicated for brain research.
+We have made the MR scanner facilities partly available for our close collaborators at the Department of Diagnostic Radiology for clinical investigations with a clear research potential.
+You can get an interactive tour around the new scanner facilities here.

 The research theme is central in the following centers/projects based at NRU: